Political correctness: As a socio-linguistic phenomenon

-In subsequent academic scholarship, some scholars have examined political correctness as a form of linguistic and moral reform rather than as a coherent political ideology.
-Linguist Geoffrey Hughes described political correctness as “liberal in its aims but often illiberal in its practices,” identifying a tension between its reformist intentions and its perceived coerciveness.
-Similarly, Norman Fairclough has analyzed political correctness as part of a broader discourse of linguistic and moral reform, in which “changing language practices is part of changing social relations” and “critical awareness of language” is linked to the pursuit of “fairness and inclusiveness.”
+In subsequent academic scholarship, some scholars have examined political correctness as a form of linguistic and moral reform.
+Linguist Geoffrey Hughes described political correctness as "liberal in its aims but often illiberal in its practices," identifying a tension between its reformist intentions and its perceived coerciveness.
+Similarly, Norman Fairclough has analyzed political correctness as part of a broader discourse of linguistic and moral reform, in which "changing language practices is part of changing social relations" and "critical awareness of language" is linked to the pursuit of "fairness and inclusiveness".

 Public perceptions and self-censorship

-Public opinion research suggests that the term “politically correct” continues to function as a reference point in contemporary debates about acceptable expression.
+Public opinion research indicate that the term “politically correct” continues to function as a reference point in contemporary debates about acceptable expression.
 A 2021 YouGov poll reported by the BBC found that 57% of respondents said they self-censor their views on issues such as immigration, particularly when their opinions are “deemed at the less politically correct end of the spectrum.”

-These findings indicate that the concept is widely understood by the public as relating to perceived social norms governing acceptable or inclusive language.

-Contemporary analyses have connected these perceptions to broader concerns about self-censorship, social sanctioning, and contested norms of speech in public life.
+Commentators have connected these perceptions to broader concerns about self-censorship, social sanctioning, and contested norms of speech in public life.

-Institutional language reform

-One example of an institutional language-guidance policy that drew public attention occurred in 2017, when Cardiff Metropolitan University issued a set of recommended alternatives to terms such as “mankind,” “manpower,” and “housewife.”
-The guidance, which the university described as part of its inclusivity standards, was reported by BBC News, The Independent, and The Telegraph as part of broader debates about political correctness in UK higher education.

-The episode prompted discussion among commentators and academics about whether such measures represented reasonable linguistic modernization or unnecessary overcorrection.